-Except for the Monarch, which is extremely rare in Columbia County, Oregon, these butterflies can be seen in St. Helens.
+Except for the Monarch, which is rare in thes parts of the NW, these butterflies can be seen in northern Oregon.

 Western Tiger Swallowtail

 Common Wood Nymph

 Creating a Butterfly Garden in northern Oregon will increase the odds of seeing them.
 To understand what a habitat requires, check out my free online course.